BlueBrain/Brayns/python/doc/source/example_get_desired_camera_view.rst

    :align: center

 By clicking on ``LOAD MODEL`` (1), we will access the loading system.
 We will be presented with WebBrayns file browser.
-On it, we have to navigate to the directory containing the model/CircuitConfig/
+On it, we have to navigate to the directory containing the model/CircuitConfig/BlueConfig:
-BlueConfig:

 .. image:: _static/found_circuitconfig.png
    :width: 100%